How to start setting healthy boundaries

 Prayer: Let us start with prayer: asking our Lord to guide us as we embark on this new journey.

-Service Requests: Every time we are faced with a service request at Church, let us stop and ask ourselves why we are accepting to fulfil this service.
+Service Requests: Every time we face a service request at Church, let us stop and ask ourselves why we are accepting to fulfil this service.
 Is it out of a misguided sense of guilt?
 Are we scared the person will stop “liking” us?
 Is the service a chance to shine and serve our ego instead of serving God?
 If we answered “Yes” to any of these questions, then our response should be: “No”.

 Relationships: Are there toxic friendships that we have allowed to continue over the years?
 Time to pray and ask our father of confession how to extricate ourselves.
 Maybe that person becomes an acquaintance, someone we still pray for and with whom we maintain a cordial relationship, but we allow ourselves the grace to decline invitations and negative conversations.

 Virtual Reality: Have social media comparisons and online debates robbed us of our peace?
-Maybe it is time to set boundaries on how much time we spend on social media platforms and the kind of content we absorb and with which we interact.
+Maybe it is time to set boundaries on how much time we spend on social media platforms and the content we absorb and with which we interact.
 Steer away from “repeat offenders,” those who type in CAPS LOCK as if they are yelling through the screen and who are only willing to listen to their own opinions and worldviews.
 Step away from the screen, make yourself a cup of tea, and pray for them.
 Do not engage!

 Other articles you might enjoy: Why do we feel guilty when we take a break?